clofresh/rundeck-playground/README.md

 Other directories that aren't containers:

 * rundeck-project - Various Rundeck server configuration
-* rundeck-project/db-creds-plugin - A sample Rundeck plugin for managing database credentials
+* rundeck-plugins - Sample Rundeck plugins.
+Any new directories will get deployed as Rundeck plugins
 * docs - A guide on how build a Rundeck plugin that's used here

 The containers are run by docker-compose as specified by the `docker-compose.yml` file.
 See the [docker-compose docs](https://docs.docker.com/compose/compose-file/) for reference.